'Moore's Law' For Carbon Would Defeat Global Warming

 Even easier: (Score:2, Funny)

-Law mandated technology (Score:2)
+Law mandated technology (Score:3)

 I love how political types think that we just need to mandate using less power, oh and this time at ever increasing rates because that worked for a few decades for transistors.